syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ## CornerRadius

-The `CornerRadius` property is used to customize the rounded edges in SfButton as demonstrated in the following code sample.
+The `CornerRadius` property is used to customize the rounded edges in SfChip as demonstrated in the following code sample.

 {% tabs %}